Loop-level double-copy for massive fermions in the fundamental: Introduction

 The duality between color and kinematics is manifest in gauge theories when one can satisfy the same identities between kinematics factors as for colors.
 This duality was first proposed by Bern, Johansson and one of the current authors~(BCJ) , and is intimately related to the double-copy construction, whereby one can construct gravity amplitudes from gauge theory expressions~\cite{Bern:2008qj, Bern:2010ue}.
 In the last decade, these ideas have been applied to a web of theories both at tree and loop-integrand level.
 For recent reviews, see refs.~\cite{Bern:2019prr,Bern:2022wqg,Adamo:2022dcm}.

-At tree-level, QCD amplitudes with massive quarks in the fundamental are known to respect the duality between color and kinematics~\cite{Johansson:2014zca,Johansson:2015oia} .
-At loop level, super-QCD amplitudes with massless matter has been shown to be color-dual through two-loops with external gluons~\cite{Johansson:2017bfl,Kalin:2018thp,Duhr:2019ywc,Kalin:2019vjc,Mogull:2020sak}.
+At tree-level, QCD amplitudes with massive quarks in the fundamental are known to respect the duality between color and kinematics~\cite{Johansson:2014zca,Johansson:2015oia,delaCruz:2015dpa}.
+At loop level, super-QCD amplitudes with massless matter have been shown to be color-dual through two-loops with external gluons~\cite{Johansson:2017bfl,Kalin:2018thp,Duhr:2019ywc,Kalin:2019vjc,Mogull:2020sak}.
 In this paper we consider massive fermionic matter through four-point one-loop.
 We do not use Feynman rules, except to verify our results, but instead take advantage of both on-shell $D$-dimensional methods and the color-kinematics duality to construct scattering amplitudes for QCD with fundamental fermions at both tree and one-loop level.
 This necessitates clarifying appropriate rules for describing kinematic weights of fermionic matter functionally.
 This is intimately related to the work of ref.~\cite{Carrasco:2020ywq} where it was found that scalar QCD amplitudes respect color-kinematics duality at tree and one-loop level and can be similarly bootstrapped via simply imposing mass-dimension, color-kinematics duality, and factorization.
-One of our key results is the construction of {BCJ-dual numerators} which can be used in the double-copy procedure to straightforwardly generate gravitational amplitudes involving massive matter.
-For example, the integrands we generate can be double-copied with that of ~\cite{Carrasco:2020ywq} to generate the one-loop correction to massive fermion scattering mediated by axion-dilaton gravity, or with itself to generate the one-loop correction to two-to-two scattering of massive vectors mediated by axion-dilaton gravity.
-Results in Einstein-Hilbert gravitation can be straightforwardly constructed via projective double-copy~\cite{Carrasco:2021bmu}.

-We briefly review the duality between color and kinematics and unitarity methods in \sect{sec:review}.
-We establish our rules for functional ansatze involving fermionic matter in \sect{sec:FermionicAnsatze}.
-In \sect{sec:MasslessTreeQCD}, we walk through some examples of bootstrapping tree-level QCD amplitudes in the massless limit, and we see that unitarity cuts and color-kinematics duality are sufficient to fix any ansatze for numerators.
-We generalize to massive matter at tree-level in \sect{sec:MassiveTreeQCD}.
-We use these results to construct various four-point one-loop amplitudes in QCD in \sect{sec:one-loopQCD}, where we verify our bootstrapped gauge theory results against the known results, using the {Passarino-Veltman (PV)}~\cite{Passarino:1978jh} reduction procedure to compare our results in terms of the integral basis.
-We summarize and outline intriguing next steps in \sect{sec:conclusion}.